Family: Forced and child marriage

 Forced and child marriages are practiced in certain regions of the world, particularly in Asia and Africa, and these types of marriages are associated with a high rate of domestic violence.

 A forced marriage is a marriage where one or both participants are married without their freely given consent.
-The line between forced marriage and consensual marriage may become blurred, because the social norms of many cultures dictate that one should never oppose the desire of one's parents/relatives in regard to the choice of a spouse; in such cultures it is not necessary for violence, threats, intimidation etc. to occur, the person simply "consents" to the marriage even if he/she doesn't want it, out of the implied social pressure and duty.
+The line between forced marriage and consensual marriage may become blurred, because the social norms of many cultures dictate that one should never oppose the desire of one's parents/relatives in regard to the choice of a spouse; in such cultures it is not necessary for violence, threats, intimidation etc. to occur, the person simply "consents" to the marriage even if they do not want it, out of the implied social pressure and duty.
 The customs of bride price and dowry, that exist in parts of the world, can lead to buying and selling people into marriage.

 A child marriage is a marriage where one or both spouses are under 18.
 Child marriage was common throughout history but is today condemned by international human rights organizations.
 Child marriages are often arranged between the families of the future bride and groom, sometimes as soon as the girl is born.
 Child marriages can also occur in the context of marriage by abduction.